Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 Human Management:

-• While you will want to show off your new arrival, do not invite visitors to meet the puppy for the first week.
+- While you will want to show off your new arrival, do not invite visitors to meet your puppy for the first week.
 Let your puppy become familiar with you, anyone who will be providing care, and your home, and give yourself a chance to learn your puppy’s ‘language’.
 This may be subtle to start with, and other people around you will be less attentive and can miss signs that they need the toilet or are hungry or sleepy very easily.

-• Sit on the floor – instead of towering over your puppy or sitting up on the sofa where they can’t see your face, sit on the floor and play at their level.
+- Sit on the floor – instead of towering over your puppy or sitting up on the sofa where they can’t see your face, sit on the floor and play at their level.
 This will help prevent jumping up from becoming a habit - as they won’t need to do it to interact with you and to get close to your face (which they naturally want to do).

-• Don’t lure your puppy towards things or people they’re worried about.
+- Don’t lure your puppy towards things or people they’re worried about.
 They need to learn that they’re not something to be scared of in their own time.
 Instead, use food (or toys if they have a favourite) to pair with them.
 So when they simply see ‘the thing’, you can toss food past them so they’re rewarded for moving away from the scary thing.
 This makes them feel much safer than being lured closer in to ‘face their fears’ (which just makes them worse), and instead helps build a positive association.

-• Don’t bend over/swoop down/grab your puppy – even large breeds are fairly ‘pickup-able’ when very young, but suddenly whooshing them up off the ground is startling for them at best and potentially painful and frightening.
-We can teach them to be lifted on cue later on, for now, ensure you have their attention, kneel down and encourage them to you before picking them up once they’re close to your body.
+- Don’t bend over/swoop down/grab your puppy – even large breeds are fairly ‘pickup-able’ when very young, but suddenly whooshing them up off the ground is startling for them at best and potentially painful and frightening.
+We can teach them to be lifted later on, for now, ensure you have their attention, kneel down and encourage them to you before picking them up once they’re close to your body.

-• Prepare children for the reality of a puppy – they do nibble and bite, they won’t understand the child, they will take time to become a child’s best friend, they’re not a toy and they are easily scared and easily hurt.
+- Prepare children for the reality of a puppy – they do nibble and bite, they won’t understand the child, they will take time to become a child’s best friend, they’re not a toy, and they are easily scared and easily hurt.

 Don’t worry if they are a bit wary on their first day